 - Ignore any red numbers (if present).

-3. How do I read a digital gas meter?
+2. How to read a digital gas meter

 To read this meter: